 4.1.1 The NPPF describes potential sources of flooding.
 It is necessary to consider the risk of flooding from all sources within a FRA.
 This section provides a review of flooding from land, sewers, groundwater and artificial sources, in addition to that from rivers and the sea.

 4.2 Fluvial Flood Risk

 4.2.1 The Environment Agency's Flood map for Planning, was used to identify risk of flooding at site (refer Appendix B).
-These confirm that the site is in Flood Zone 3.
-The site does not benefit from any formal flood defences.
-The development area is located in Flood Zone 2.
+These confirm that the site is in Flood Zone 2.